 Another friend jumps up and down while I sit chained to a seat.
-Just another one really.
-It happens so much now that I have a blurred image of how it.
+Another one.
+It happens so much now that I have a blurred image of how it happens.

-One friend sends numerous question marks my way, shocked she could even be accepted to win.
-Another jumps off the bed and runs towards me with an acceptance email out.
-One casually mentions that his writings had been accepted into magazines like it was nothing.
-But—as a person who’s only really gotten rejection letters before or ran out of time to try – that means everything to me.
+One friend sends question marks my way, shocked she could even win.
+Another jumps off the bed and runs toward me with an acceptance email out.
+One mentions that his writings got accepted into magazines like it was nothing.
+But—as a person who has only gotten rejection letters—that means everything to me.

-Perhaps I’m just a late bloomer.
-Maybe it’s not my time yet.
-But thinking of that only reminds me of a Mulan quote.
+Maybe I’m a late bloomer.
+Or it’s not my time yet.
+But thinking that reminds me of a Mulan quote.

 “My, my.
-What beautiful blooms we have this year….
-But look!
+What beautiful blooms we have this year… But look!
 This one’s late!
-I bet, when it blooms, it will be the most beautiful of all.” – Fa Zhou
+I bet, when it blooms, it will be the most beautiful of all.”

 But that could be just positive daydreaming.
 Filling myself up with hopeful quotes doesn’t get anything done.
-By the end of the day, I still need to work hard to get anywhere in this world.
-I just wish that getting work done had an automatic reward sometimes.
+By the end of the day, I still need to work to get anywhere in this world.
+I wish that getting work done had automatic rewards sometimes.

-Some quotes are not just positive daydreaming though.
-There’s one quote from Lin-Manuel Miranda when he was talking about writing “Wait For It” that reminds me of myself.
+Some quotes are not positive daydreaming though.
+There’s one quote from Lin-Manuel Miranda about his song “Wait For It” that reminds me of myself.

-“Wait For It” is one of my favorite songs off that album because I relate to it too much.
+“Wait For It” is one of my favorites off that album because I relate to it too much.
 All I do is wait for it.
-Perhaps – one day – waiting for it and being a late bloomer is worth it.
+One day waiting for it and being a late bloomer might be worth it.